Finding and stopping stray server processes

 I'm open to work!

-- I've worked with JavasScript, Ruby, and PHP but am game to learn other scripting languages.
+- I've worked most recently with JavasScript, TypeScript, Python, PHP, and Ruby but am game to learn other scripted languages.

 - Most importantly, I am all about making positive impact at organizations that see inclusivity as a strength rather than an obligation.